What are Exchange-Traded Funds?

-Exchange Traded Funds (ETFs) are one of the options available to investors in the investment universe.
-These are investment vehicles structured like a fund and provide access to various asset classes like stocks, bonds, currencies, or commodities.
-Exchange Traded Funds usually track an index which represents the aforementioned asset classes, though there are actively managed ETFs available in the market as well.
-Even the index tracking ones are not completely passive though, as the underlying indices are rebalanced periodically.
-Let’s look at how are ETFs created.
+Exchange-Traded Funds (ETFs) are one of the options available to investors in the investment universe.
+These are investment vehicles structured like funds and provide access to various asset classes like stocks, bonds, currencies, or commodities.
+Exchange-Traded Funds usually track an index representing the aforementioned asset classes, though there are actively managed ETFs available in the market.
+Even the index tracking ones are not completely passive, though, as the underlying indices are rebalanced periodically.
+Let’s look at how ETFs are created.

-Exchange Traded Funds are created by institutional investors known as authorized participants.
-They are the sole entities which can create or redeem an ETF.
+Exchange-Traded Funds are created by institutional investors known as authorized participants.
+They are the sole entities that can make or redeem an ETF.
 While creating the instrument, authorized participants design a portfolio of the required securities in decided proportion.
 For instance, if the ETF in question is an equity index tracking vehicle, the authorized participant will keep underlying stocks in the same proportion as in the equity index.
 They’ll then give this basket to the fund provider and receive equivalent ETF shares in return.

 It is important to note that authorized participants only deal in large chunks of the basket of securities when dealing with the fund provider.
-These chunks are known as creation units.
-Redemptions are also done by these participants in similar sized creation units.
+These chunks are creation units.
+These participants also do the redemption in similar-sized creation units.

-In terms of structure, Exchange Traded Funds are pools of securities whose ownership units are known as shares.
-Shareholders are indirect owners of the underlying assets of an ETF and the said shares are the proof of this ownership.
-An ETF can take the structure like that of a corporation or a trust and this is dependent on the structures permitted by the country of domicile.
-For instance, in the US, ETFs are mostly structured as open-end management investment companies.
+Exchange-Traded Funds are pools of securities whose ownership units are known as shares in terms of structure.
+Shareholders are indirect owners of the underlying assets of an ETF, and the said shares are proof of this ownership.
+An ETF can take a structure like that of a corporation or a trust, which depends on the structures permitted by the country of domicile.
+For instance, ETFs are mostly structured as open-end management investment companies in the US.

 Let’s now see the basic properties of ETFs and the types that are available in the market.